diafygi/gethttpsforfree/README.md

 Website: https://diafygi.github.io/gethttpsforfree/

 This is a project that allows you to get a free HTTPS certificate without having to install any software or having to share your private keys with anyone.
+It uses the non-profit [Let's Encrypt](https://letsencrypt.org/) certificate authority to issue the free certificates.
+Hooray for free certs!

 ##Donate